mmeyer95/meredithmeyer.info/Locate.md

 2. **Prediction**

     The prediction step uses knowledge of the localized object's motion model in order to predict the next position.
-The motion model used for this project is of a constant yaw rate (AKA delta_theta) between time steps.
-In practice learning, a more simplified motion model was used, where heading direction is constant between time steps, like travelling only along spokes of a wheel.
-In a car, we are likely to have access to its current velocity (spedometer) and steering angle (internal mechanics).
+The motion model used for this project is of a constant yaw rate (delta_theta) between time steps.
+In practice learning, a more simplified motion model was used, where heading direction is constant between time steps, like traveling only along spokes of a wheel.
+In a car, we are likely to have access to its current velocity (speedometer) and steering angle (internal mechanics).
 Therefore, this project is based on a motion model of constant velocity and delta theta (corresponding to steering angle) between time steps.
 The equations used to define new position and heading direction are:

     <center><img src="https://live.staticflickr.com/65535/32713252657_e4923fb27f_b.jpg" width="869" height="354" alt="motion"></center>